airman416/CodeBeat/README.md

 1. Install CodeBeat extension from VSCode marketplace
 2. Configure API keys for Tandemn and Suno services
 3. Ensure you have a TypeScript development environment for the extension
+4. **Look for the CodeBeat control in the bottom-left status bar** 🎛️
-4. Start coding - music will automatically adapt to your workflow
+5. Start coding - music will automatically adapt to your workflow
+6. Use status bar or `Cmd+Shift+M` to control music playback
-5. Celebrate when your code compiles successfully! 🎉
+7. Celebrate when your code compiles successfully! 🎉

 **Development Notes:**
 - Extension must be built using TypeScript